 Alan Plafker has served as a director since June 2001.
 Since November 2016, he has served as Vice President of Garber Atlas Fries & Associates, Inc., an insurance agency providing commercial and personal insurance coverage.
 From July 2000 to November 2016, Mr. Plafker served as President and Chief Executive Officer of Member Brokerage Service LLC, a credit union service organization owned by Melrose Credit Union, and also served as director of business services for the credit union.
 From January 1993 to July 2000, he served as a member of the credit union's board of directors and supervisory committee.
 Mr. Plafker has more than 35 years of executive and management experience in the insurance and credit union industries.
 He is a New York State licensed insurance agent and broker.
 Mr. Plafker has earned certification as a Certified Professional Insurance Agent from the AIMS Society and earned the CIC designation from the Society of Certified Insurance Counselors.
 He has also earned the CUBLP (Credit Union Business Lending Professional) designation from the CUNA Business Lending Certification Institute.
-In addition, he is a past President and currently serves on the Board of Directors for the New York Independent Livery Drivers Benefit Fund, a New York State benefit fund providing injury benefits for livery drivers, to comply with the Workers' Compensation Board regulations.
+In addition, he is a past President and currently serves on the Board of Directors of the Professional Insurance Agents Association of New York State, and currently serves as Treasurer and as a member of the Board of Directors for the New York Independent Livery Drivers Benefit Fund, a New York State benefit fund providing injury benefits for livery drivers, to comply with the Workers' Compensation Board regulations.
 Mr. Plafker received a Bachelor's degree in business administration from Adelphi University.
 Mr. Plafker's experience in the insurance industry and knowledge of financial matters led to the conclusion that he should serve on our board.